Ngx-Workshop/seed-mfe-remote/README.md

 ## Overview

-In summary, **seed-mfe-remote** is the “hello world” of Ngx-Workshop micro-frontends – start here to build your own feature module in a modular, scalable way.
+**seed-mfe-remote** is the “hello world” of Ngx-Workshop micro-frontends – start here to build your own feature module in a modular, scalable way.

-**seed-mfe-remote** is a starter repository for building a new **micro-frontend (MFE)** remote in the Ngx Workshop ecosystem.
+A starter repository for building a new **micro-frontend (MFE)** remote in the Ngx Workshop ecosystem.
 It provides a minimal Angular project (generated with Angular CLI) already configured for Webpack Module Federation, allowing it to plug into the Ngx-Workshop **shell** application.

 The purpose of this seed is to give developers a quick starting point to create a focused MFE, with examples of configuration, deployment, and integration into the platform.